Importing Inventory with Excel

 There are a number of things that you cannot do with this import, unfortunately.
 Here is a partial list:

-- In service, other charge and non-inventory items QuickBooks has a box that you can check to make them a “two sided item” – adding fields for a cost account and purchase description.
+• In service, other charge and non-inventory items QuickBooks has a box that you can check to make them a “two sided item” – adding fields for a cost, expense account and purchase description.
 This box is usually labeled This item is used in assemblies or is purchased for a specific customer:job.
 If you are ADDING an item, and you want to enter information here, create a column that has a value of “Yes” or “Y”, and map it to the field Is Reimbursable Charge.
-If you map this, the import will put a check in the box and allow you to upload a cost account and purchase description.
-You CANNOT use this to UPDATE the cost account, unfortunately.
+If you map this, the import will put a check in the box and allow you to upload a cost, expense account and purchase description.
+You CANNOT use this to UPDATE the expense account, unfortunately.
 Note that the is reimbursable charge column does not exist in the Excel export.
 My thanks to Laszlo Tordai for pointing this out.
 (Updated 4/14/2009)

 Conclusion